Thank you for subscribing

 Bruce Highway, Bowen, Queensland

 Atop the Whitsundays' pristine beaches and magnificent reef, you’ll find The Big Mango of Bowen.
-Ten metres high and weighing in at seven tonnes, the ‘Bowen Mango’ in North Queensland was built in 2022 as an homage to the region’s booming mango district.
+Ten metres high and weighing in at seven tonnes, the ‘Bowen Mango’ in North Queensland was built in 2002 as an homage to the region’s booming mango district.
+It then went "missing" in 2014, in what was later revealed to be a publicity stunt for a fast-food chain.

-Visiting is a chance to for a photo op at the top of The Whitsundays, a stop at the local info centre, and a chance to enjoy some mango sorbet at the end of your Big Things adventure.
+Get a photo with it at the top of the Whitsundays, visit the local information centre, and enjoy some mango sorbet at the end of your Big Things adventure.